How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

-Then, we decided to verify the magnitude of the difference of our samples, that is, calculate the effect size \cite{sullivan_using_2012_27}.
+Then, we decided to verify the magnitude of the difference for each variable between the groups of projects that adopted feature toggles since their creation and projects that adopted it afterward.
+To assess this difference, we calculate the effect size \cite{sullivan_using_2012_27}.
 As the samples did not follow a normal distribution, we applied Cliff’s Delta, a nonparametric effect size method for two samples \cite{macbeth_cliffs_2011_23}.
 We used Romano’s thresholds \cite{romano_exploring_2006_24} to interpret the effect size of d: $|d| < 0.147$ indicates “negligible effect”, $0.147\leq |d| < 0.330$ indicates “small effect", $0.330\leq |d| < 0.474$ indicates “medium effect”, and $0.474 \leq |d|$ indicates “large effect”.
-Thus, we observed a large effect size for the number of developers ($0.4868$) and the number of commits ($0.6714$), a medium effect size for the normalized number of defects ($0.3793$), and a negligible effect size for the normalized number of merges ($0.03792$).
+Thus, according to the values displayed in the Cliff's Delta (d) column in Table~\ref{tbl:rq1_hypothesis_summary}, we observed a large effect size for the number of developers and the number of commits, a medium effect size for the normalized number of defects, and a negligible effect size for the normalized number of merges.
+Based on this, we can conclude that projects that used a feature toggles framework since their creation are much smaller in terms of the number of developers and commits in comparison to projects that adopted it afterward.
+In addition, they have more defects.
+Despite having fewer merges, we could not confirm that the effect of using feature toggles since their creation had any impact on this result, since the difference was not significant.